Lester C. Hunt: Political career

-Wyoming
+State representative and Secretary of State

 Hunt was elected in 1933 to the Wyoming House of Representatives from Fremont County.
 He sponsored eugenics legislation that would have permitted the sterilization of inmates at Wyoming institutions if "afflicted with insanity, idiocy, imbecility, feeblemindedness, or epilepsy".
 The legislation, though similar to that enacted in several neighboring states in the 1920s, failed, and he later stated that he regretted sponsoring it.
 He was elected as Wyoming Secretary of State in 1934 and 1938, serving from 1935 to 1943.
 In 1935, he commissioned muralist Allen Tupper True to design the Bucking Horse and Rider that has appeared on Wyoming license plates since 1936.
 While serving as Secretary of State, Hunt personally claimed the copyright of the Wyoming Guidebook, a Work Projects Administration publication, after the Governor and legislature failed to act to preserve the bucking horse and rider design as the state's intellectual property.
 The book proved popular, and there were questions as to whether Hunt benefited personally from its sales.
 He was able to demonstrate that he had endorsed all quarterly royalty checks and turned them over to the state treasurer, and he transferred the copyright to the State of Wyoming in 1942.